arturnt/jstutorial/README.md

     typeof SomethingIDidntDefine // = undefined
     typeof Object.create // = function

 First 3 are objects, but the result of their type is pretty predictable.
-Why is an array(4th) an object?
+Why is an array an object type?
 The dirty secret is that an array is well also a map/object.
 So if you take `["a", "b", "c"]`, it's being stored as `{ "1": "a", "2": "b", "3": "c" }`.
 Arrays have a lot of other operations that make them valuable, which we'll talk about later.

 Another interesting thing is doing a typeof on something that is not defined, this is the only operator that will not give you an error trying to access something that you have never seen before.
 This is commonly a good way to check if the variable has been defined.